Campus Reservations & Records Management

 The Office of theGeneral Counsel-- for requests made by attorneys or law firms

 - OR -

 DO NOT RESPOND TO OR HANDLE A PUBLIC RECORDS REQUEST YOURSELF.
-You must contact the General Counsel’s office or University Spokeperson’s office for further instructions.
+You must contact The Office of the General Counsel or The Office of the Vice President and Chief of Staff for further instructions.

 Confidential: refers to public records that have been identified in the Florida Statutes as confidential.
 The information in these records is not subject to inspection by the public and may be released only to the persons and entities designated in the statute.